rokene/ubuntu-devbox/README.md

-# Vagrant Setup
+# Ubuntu LTS Vagrant DevBox

-> In order for vagrant to be able to reconfigure disk space easily install the following plugin: `vagrant plugin install vagrant-disksize`

 Ubuntu Latest LTS: 22.04

-Following tools will be installed:
+Following tools will be installed into the Vagrant VM:
 - git
 - git-completion
 - jq